 While they offer basic calculations and some guidance, they won’t catch errors for you.
 Double and triple check your tax forms before submitting.

 Options like Free File and Free File Fillable Forms may be cost effective, but they have their limits.
 For example, if you need to file state taxes or back taxes, Free File Fillable Forms is not an option.

 3: Find an online tax pro to prep and file for you

 For more complex businesses, the easiest and most pain-free tax filing method is handing your taxes over to a professional.
 I’m currently loving Bench!
-Use my link to save 30% off your first 3 months with Bench.

 They handle all your business bookkeeping and tax filing in one place to fully streamline your finances before tax time.